Filing Chapter 13 Bankruptcy in New Jersey

 Put succinctly, Chapter 13 bankruptcy allows people who are burdened with serious debt and have a steady residual income to repay debt according to their means.

-In more than 35 years, the law offices of William H. Oliver, Jr. & Associates have assisted thousands in the Chapter 13 process.
+In more than 35 years, the law offices of Oliver & Legg have assisted thousands in the Chapter 13 bankruptcy process.
 Please read below for a description of the Chapter 13 bankruptcy process.

 After filing a bankruptcy petition, the process begins.
 The petition contains information, including: